DoD to Make Health Care Flexible Spending Accounts Available in 2025

 The health care FSA benefit is part of Secretary of Defense Lloyd Austin’s Taking Care of Our People initiative and one of seven recently announced DoD actions to improve the quality of life for servicemembers and their families.

-According to a senior DoD official who briefed military and veteran service organizations on the program, a special enrollment period for the health care FSA is tentatively scheduled for March 3-31, 2025.
+According to a senior DoD official who briefed military and veterans service organizations on the program, a special enrollment period for the health care FSA is tentatively scheduled for March 3-31, 2025.
 DoD will launch a campaign to inform military families about the special enrollment period in January.
 Watch The MOAA Newsletter for more information as it becomes available.

 Have More Questions About Your Health Care Benefit?